nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-docker-compose-quickstart.md

 ```

-## Step 4: Start the containers with Compose
+## Passaggio 4: Start the containers with Compose

 In the working directory on your VM, simply run the following command.